Minnesota Organization for Habilitation & Rehabilitation (MOHR) 2019/20 Government Affairs Committee Workplan

 Shaping the Continued Redesign of Employment and other Day Services- With the recent establishment of three new Community Employment Support service options and the planned implementation of the new Day Supports service, Minnesota has an opportunity to continue to broaden and strengthen our system of disability employment and other day support services.
 However for this redesign to be successful, these new services and those already in existence will need ongoing sustainable rates reflecting the true cost of providing the service, as well as clear definitions and processes for the services themselves.
 MOHR will continue to work to monitor and support the implementation and ongoing availability of the new services.

 Developing a New Rate Setting System for Transportation Services- DHS has stated their intention to implement a new rate setting formula for most Waiver Transportation services (with the exception of DTH full day/daily where transportation rates are built into the overall rate).
 Having a rate setting tool that produces ongoing sustainable rates reflecting the true costs of providing the transportation associated with the employment and day services an individual chooses is critical to the success of all our employment and day services.
 MOHR will continue to work closely with DHS in an effort to ensure the new rates for transportation are sustainable and reflect true costs.

-Other Issues Impacting Individuals with Disabilities.
-From time-to-time issues arise that impact individuals with disabilities in Minnesota.
+Monitoring Other Legislative Issues that Arise Impacting Individuals with Disabilities- From time-to-time legislative issues arise that impact individuals with disabilities in Minnesota.
 MOHR will actively monitor and work on these issues to promote employment and day services and access to these services for all Minnesotans with disabilities